publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schIV/m__us_usc_t7_s1638a.md

         (1) __Requirement__

-            Except as provided in subsection (b) of this section, a retailer of a covered commodity shall inform consumers, at the final point of sale of the covered commodity to consumers, of the country of origin of the covered commodity.
+            Except as provided in subsection (b), a retailer of a covered commodity shall inform consumers, at the final point of sale of the covered commodity to consumers, of the country of origin of the covered commodity.

         (2) __Designation of country of origin for beef, lamb, pork, chicken, goat, and venison meat__